-MARY MEAUX — Festivals, which means fun, are the horizon for area - Port Arthur News
+MARY MEAUX — Festivals, which means fun, on the horizon for area - Port Arthur News

-MARY MEAUX — Festivals, which means fun, are the horizon for area
+MARY MEAUX — Festivals, which means fun, on the horizon for area

 Two of the area’s major festivals — Port Neches RiverFest and Groves Pecan Festival — are returning after a pandemic-related hiatus.